rathaurkaushik/Netflix-demo/README.md

 # Netflix-demo
-This is clone UI of Netflix UI.
+This is clone UI of Netflix Application.